The cost of church weddings

 There is no doubt that the choices you make about your wedding day can make a huge impact on the cost.

 If you choose to marry in church, we want it to be a day that is personal and special for you, but that need not mean you spend a fortune.

 See ideas for keeping the cost of your wedding down.

 There is a required legal fee for marrying in a church.
-It is £451* for weddings taking place in 2014.
+If you marry outside your own parish, it is £486* in 2015.
 This is set by the Church of England nationally.
 It may vary slightly for you depending on your circumstances.

-A full breakdown of the legal fees can be viewed here for weddings taking place in 2014.
+A full breakdown of the legal fees can be viewed here for wedding in 2015.